How to use side lighting in photography – direction of light

 Backlighting portraits – how to use backlight for eye catching photos.

-Frontal lighting portraits – discover the different ways to use the most common direction of light for portraits
+Frontal lighting for portraits – discover the different ways to use the most common direction of light for portraits

 Leave a comment